BlackBerry: Third-party software

 Third-party software available for use on BlackBerry devices includes full-featured database management systems, which can be used to support customer relationship management clients and other applications that must manage large volumes of potentially complex data.

 In March 2011, RIM announced an optional Android player that could play applications developed for the Android system would be available for the BlackBerry PlayBook, RIM's first entry in the tablet market.

-On August 24, 2011 Bloomberg News reported unofficial rumors that BlackBerry devices would be able to run Android applications when RIM brings QNX and the Android App Player to BlackBerry.

-On October 20, 2011, RIM officially announced that Android applications could run, unmodified, on the BlackBerry tablet and the newest BlackBerry phones, using the newest version of its operating system.
+On October 20, 2011, RIM officially announced that Android applications could run, unmodified, on the PlayBook and BlackBerry 10 phones, using the newest version of its operating system.

 Connectivity

 A BlackBerry Bold from 2008 held in hand featuring all the different selective hardware and software on the screen.
 Note the white trackball in the middle which is later replaced by a black trackpad.

-BlackBerry smartphones can be integrated into an organization's email system through a software package called BlackBerry Enterprise Server (BES) through version 5, and BlackBerry Enterprise Service (BES) as of version 10.
+BlackBerry smartphones could be integrated into an organization's email system through a software package called BlackBerry Enterprise Server (BES) through version 5, and BlackBerry Enterprise Service (BES) as of version 10.
 (There were no versions 6 through 9.)
-Versions of BES are available for Microsoft Exchange, Lotus Domino, Novell GroupWise and Google Apps.
-While individual users may be able to use a wireless provider's email services without having to install BES themselves, organizations with multiple users usually run BES on their own network.
-BlackBerry devices running BlackBerry OS 10 or later can also be managed directly by a Microsoft Exchange Server, using Exchange ActiveSync (EAS) policies, in the same way that an iOS or Android device can.
+Versions of BES were available for Microsoft Exchange, Lotus Domino, Novell GroupWise and Google Apps.
+While individual users were able to use a wireless provider's email services without having to install BES themselves, organizations with multiple users usually ran BES on their own network.
+BlackBerry devices running BlackBerry OS 10 or later could also be managed directly by a Microsoft Exchange Server, using Exchange ActiveSync (EAS) policies, in the same way that an iOS or Android device can.
 (EAS supports fewer management controls than BES does.)
-Some third-party companies provide hosted BES solutions.
-Every BlackBerry has a unique ID called a BlackBerry PIN, which is used to identify the device to the BES.
+Some third-party companies provided hosted BES solutions.
+Every BlackBerry has a unique ID called a BlackBerry PIN, which was used to identify the device to the BES.
 BlackBerry at one time provided a free BES software called BES Express (BESX).

-The primary BES feature is to relay email from a corporate mailbox to a BlackBerry phone.
-The BES monitors the user's mailbox, relaying new messages to the phone via BlackBerry's Network Operations Center (NOC) and user's wireless provider.
-This feature is known as push email, because all new emails, contacts, task entries, memopad entries, and calendar entries are pushed out to the BlackBerry device immediately (as opposed to the user synchronising the data manually or having the device poll the server at intervals).
+The primary BES feature was to relay email from a corporate mailbox to a BlackBerry phone.
+The BES monitored the user's mailbox, relaying new messages to the phone via BlackBerry's Network Operations Center (NOC) and user's wireless provider.
+This feature was known as push email, because all new emails, contacts, task entries, MemoPad entries, and calendar entries were pushed out to the BlackBerry device immediately (as opposed to the user synchronising the data manually or having the device poll the server at intervals).

-BlackBerry also supports polling email, through third-party applications.
-The messaging system built into the BlackBerry only understands how to receive messages from a BES or the BIS, these services handle the connections to the user's mail providers.
-Device storage also enables the mobile user to access all data off-line in areas without wireless service.
-When the user reconnects to wireless service, the BES sends the latest data.
+BlackBerry also supported polling email, through third-party applications.
+The messaging system built into the BlackBerry only understands how to receive messages from a BES or the BIS, these services handled the connections to the user's mail providers.
+Device storage also enabled the user to access all data off-line in areas without wireless service.
+When the user reconnected to wireless service, the BES sent the latest data.